Term Sheet Negotiation: Structure Over Valuation

 Red Flag: Full Ratchet

-If you raise at a lower price later, early investors get repriced to that low price—no matter how small the round.
-This creates huge dilution for founders.
-Reject this term.
+If you raise at a lower price later, early investors get repriced to that low price--no matter how small the round.
+This creates massive dilution for founders and can make it mathematically impossible for the founding team to retain meaningful ownership.

 Control Terms